 Hatchet by Gary Paulsen — 19 copies (Grades 6-12)

 Thirteen-year-old Brian Robeson is on his way to visit his father when the single-engine plane in which he is flying crashes.
 Suddenly, Brian finds himself alone in the Canadian wilderness with nothing but a tattered Windbreaker and the hatchet his mother gave him as a present—and the dreadful secret that has been tearing him apart since his parent’s divorce.
 But now Brian has no time for anger, self pity, or despair—it will take all his know-how and determination, and more courage than he knew he possessed, to survive.

-Hattie Big Sky by Kirby Larson – 19 copies + CD
+Hattie Big Sky by Kirby Larson — 20 copies + CD (Grades 6-9)

 Stanley Yelnats is under a curse.
 A curse that began with his no-good-dirty-rotten-pig-stealing-great-great-grandfather and has since followed generations of Yelnatses.
 Now Stanley has been unjustly sent to a boys’ detention center, Camp Green Lake, where the boys build character by spending all day, every day digging holes exactly five feet wide and five feet deep.
 There is no lake at Camp Green Lake.
 But there are an awful lot of holes.

-Hunger Games The, by Suzanne Collins – 20 copies
+Hunger Games by Suzanne Collins – 13 copies (Grades 7 and up)

 In the ruins of a place once known as North America lies the nation of Panem, a shining Capitol surrounded by twelve outlying districts.
 Long ago the districts waged war on the Capitol and were defeated.
 As part of the surrender terms, each district agreed to send one boy and one girl to appear in an annual televised event called, “The Hunger Games,” a fight to the death on live TV.

 I Have a Poem the Size of the Moon by Matt Mason — 12 copies